 Garfield Re-2 school board member resigns due to treatment over COVID-19 protocols, she says

+Amid a turbulent Garfield Re-2 board meeting punctuated by an audience member being escorted out by law enforcement Wednesday, board member Katie Mackley announced her resignation.

-“I apparently, mistakenly, felt that I had built long-standing relationships in this community that were built on trust and communication,” she added.
-“In the past month, it has become apparent that my goals for the district are no longer in alignment with those of the community and the many of the long-standing relationships that I have held dear were nothing more than an illusion.”
+“I apparently, mistakenly, felt that I had built long-standing relationships in this community that were built on trust and communication,” she said.
+“In the past month, it has become apparent that my goals for the district are no longer in alignment with those of the community, and many of the long-standing relationships that I have held dear were nothing more than an illusion.”

-Mackley’s decision to resign comes in light of the Re-2’s decision to mandate mask wearing for everyone at all schools and buildings in the district.
-In response to the mandate, a vocal contingent of parents threatened to pursue a cease and desist order, demanding the district lift the mask mandate.
+Mackley’s resignation comes in light of Re-2’s decision to implement mask mandates for all schools and buildings overseen by the district amid growing COVID-19 cases among staff and students.

+Prior to the mandate, the district reported 56 new positive cases.
+Since the mask mandate went into effect Sept.
+27, that number dropped to 17 new positive cases.

+But regardless of data provided by the Garfield County Public Health office, some parents and district locals have continued to protest outside of the Re-2 administration building and essentially disrupt regular board meetings with raucous behavior.

-“In the past few weeks, we have been met with screaming at school board meetings, threats to our personal safety, we have been repeatedly maligned and misrepresented on social media and have been stopped in public,” she said.
-“One of my children has become the victim of retaliation and people who I’ve known for many, many years, have signed a petition intended to be used in a personal lawsuit against me.”
+“In the past few weeks, we have been met with screaming at school board meetings, threats to our personal safety, we have been repeatedly maligned and misrepresented on social media and have been stalked in public,” Mackley said.
+“One of my children has become the victim of retaliation, and people who I’ve known for many, many years have signed a petition intended to be used in a personal lawsuit against me.”

 “I never could have imagined that these things were possible,” she added.
 “Especially over a piece of cloth.”